Providence Art Galleries, Museums, Supplies & More

 Shows & Events

-Some of the top art shows and events in Rhode Island are held here like:
+Some of the top local art shows and events in Rhode Island are held here like:

-The Art Providence Show continues to attract a diverse group of award-winning artists and craftsmen from all over the country, as well as from right here in Rhode Island, providing both breadth and depth to its 15 categories of work.
+The Art Providence Show continues to attract a diverse group of award-winning artists and craftsmen from all over the country as well as from Rhode Island providing both breadth and depth to its 15 categories of work.
 The event’s RISD connection, careful selection, and inclusion of artists from diverse backgrounds have resulted in a display unlike any other you’ll see.

-The Gaspee Days Committee is a civic-minded nonprofit group that organizes a variety of community activities in and around Pawtuxet Village, including the annual Gaspee Days Parade.
-All of these events are being held to commemorate the infamous British revenue schooner’s burning.
+The Gaspee Days Committee is a civic-minded nonprofit group that organizes a variety of community activities in and around Pawtuxet Village including the annual Gaspee Days Parade.

-The Providence Artisans Market, which features handmade art and fine crafts, paintings, jewelry, glass, apparel, accessories, and more, is a great place to spend some time outside while supporting over 100 local artists.
+The Providence Artisans Market features handmade art, fine crafts, paintings, jewelry, glass, apparel, accessories, and more and is a great place to spend some time outside while supporting over 100 local artists.

-From March through November, twenty-five of the city’s greatest art places open their doors for a visual arts party on the third Thursday of each month.
-You may either take a free guided Art Trolley tour or choose your own route, walking or driving to your favorite galleries.
+From March through November twenty-five of the city’s greatest art places open their doors for a visual arts party on the third Thursday of each month for Gallery Night where you may either take a free guided art trolley tour or choose your own route walking or driving to your favorite galleries.

 Art Dealers & Appraisers